The Supreme Court's judgment on deprivation of liberty

 Current market risks:

 • Accessing information, advice and Early Help support available – there is no single place to access information and advice on what support is available to people.
 Instead there are a range of directories and catalogues commissioned across Essex but they are not cohesive or aligned.
 This can leave both people and professionals confused and frustrated about what is on offer.
+We are working with system partners to align our commissioning and utilise Essex Frontline as the online platform to help frontline workers and the public quickly find details on local health and wellbeing services.

 Our current areas of focus are: